Jo Bonner: Tenure

 In December 2011, Bonner voted in support of H.R.
 10, the "Regulations From the Executive in Need of Scrutiny Act," which would have required Congressional approval for any "major regulations" issued by the executive branch but, unlike the 1996 Congressional Review Act, would not require the president's signature or override of a probable presidential veto.

 Bonner is a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

 According to the website Open Congress, Bonner votes with the Republican Party 93.5% of the time.
 This ranked 88th among the 242 House Republicans in 2011.

-Heritage Action for America, a conservative policy advocacy organization, reports that 55% of Bonner's votes align with Heritage's preferred policy stances.
+Heritage Action, a conservative policy advocacy organization, reports that 55% of Bonner's votes align with Heritage's preferred policy stances.